LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

      * ``KIN_MEM_NULL`` -- The ``kin_mem`` pointer is ``NULL``.

-.. c:function:: int KINGetStepLength(void * kin_mem, realtype steplength)
+.. c:function:: int KINGetStepLength(void * kin_mem, sunrealtype steplength)

    The function :c:func:`KINGetStepLength` returns the scaled Euclidean :math:`\ell_2` norm of  the step used during the previous iteration.